 If you operate pipeline, energy, or industrial infrastructure in Canada, cybersecurity monitoring requirements may already apply to you — and more are coming.
 This page covers every province and territory so you know where you stand.

 The common thread: CSA Z246.1:21 (fourth edition, 2021) — the Canadian standard for security management of petroleum and natural gas industry systems.
-Every regulatory framework below points to it.
+Three of the four frameworks below reference it directly; the CCSPA requires equivalent cybersecurity programs that align with its principles.

 Two regulations are already in force.
 Alberta and British Columbia both have active cybersecurity requirements for energy operators.
 This is not a future problem.
 If you operate in either province, compliance obligations exist today.